ravendb/docs/docs/server/bundles/index.markdown

 The following bundles are available out of the box, to extend RavenDB's capabilities in several common scenarios:

-* Sharding and Replication
+* Sharding and Replication.
-* Quotas - to put size limits on a database
+* Quotas - to put size limits on a database.
-* Expiration - removes expired documents automatically
+* Expiration - removes expired documents automatically.
-* Index Replication - replicates a RavenDB index to SQL Server
+* Index Replication - replicates a RavenDB index to SQL Server.
-* Authentication - authenticates DB users using OAuth
+* Authentication - authenticates DB users using OAuth.
-* Authorization - allows to manage user groups, roles and permissions
+* Authorization - allows to manage user groups, roles and permissions.
-* Versioning - automatic versioning of documents upon changes or deltes
+* Versioning - automatic versioning of documents upon changes or deltes.
-* Cascade Deletes - automatic cascade deletes operations
+* Cascade Deletes - automatic cascade deletes operations.
-* More Like This - Returns documents that are related to a given document
+* More Like This - Returns documents that are related to a given document.
+* Unique Constrints - adds the ability to define unique constraints to RavenDB documents.

 In the next chapter we will discuss how to create custom bundles, to address custom user needs.